melvic-ybanez/lohika/README.md

 Lohika's proof generator algorithm is explained in the following steps:

+1. Negate the conclusion.
-1. Convert the premises into their corresponding [conjunctive normal forms (CNFs)](https://en.wikipedia.org/wiki/Conjunctive_normal_form).
+1. Convert the premises and the negated conclusion into their corresponding [conjunctive normal forms (CNFs)](https://en.wikipedia.org/wiki/Conjunctive_normal_form).
 The following preparatory steps are needed before we can convert to CNF:
    1. Conditionals elimination (both implications and bi-conditionals).
    1. Conversion to [Negation Normal Form (NNF)](https://en.wikipedia.org/wiki/Negation_normal_form).